fmnas/fmnas-site/README.md

 ## Architecture

 **PHP** is used as the backend language to simplify deployment to Dreamhost shared hosting.
+This was a mistake.

+This was a mistake.
+Now, a bunch of things are running on GCP anyway since it turns out old-school shared hosting wasn't quite powerful enough to do everything we wanted.
+So it's a horrible mess of PHP code calling GCP functions and vice versa.
+C'est la vie.

 [**Vue**](https:/vuejs.org) 3 is used in the admin interface.